 ~ kindly note that all monastic and lay members of our group offer their input for free, on a voluntary basis, except for the research assistants who receive financial support from the donors of the Āgama Research Group ~

 core faculty & members

 Bhikkhu Anālayo was born in Germany in 1962 and ordained in Sri Lanka in 1995.
 In the year 2000 he completed a PhD thesis on the Satipaṭṭhāna-sutta at the University of Peradeniya (published by Windhorse in the UK).
 In the year 2007 he completed a Habilitation research at the University of Marburg, in which he compared the Majjhima-nikāya discourses with their Chinese, Sanskrit, and Tibetan counterparts.
-At present, he is a professor at the Numata Center for Buddhist Studies, University of Hamburg, a researcher in the Department of Buddhist Studies of the Dharma Drum Institute of Liberal Arts, and a core faculty at the Barre Center for Buddhist Studies.
+He is a founding member of the Āgama Research Group and has retired from being a professor of the Numata Center for Buddhist Studies at the University of Hamburg.
+At present he is a resident scholar and core faculty member at the Barre Center for Buddhist Studies and a member of the Numata Center for Buddhist Studies at the University of Hamburg.
 Besides his academic activities, he regularly teaches meditation.

 Āgama Research Group fellow